 Symptoms:

 Influenza is a contagious respiratory illness caused by influenza viruses.
 Although at first the flu may seem like the common cold with similar symptoms such as runny nose, sneezing, and sore throat, it may be difficult to know which one you have.
 The difference is, is that colds tend to develop slowly whereas influenza or the flu tends to affect the body suddenly.
 In addition, even though the common cold and the flu seem very similar, the symptoms of the flu include more severe symptoms such as fever, chills, muscle aches, cough, congestion, runny nose, headaches, and fatigue.
+Serious flu infections can lead to hospitalization or death.
+Older people, young children, and people with certain health conditions are at higher risk for these serious flu complications.
+As of today the best way to prevent the flu, is by making sure to get vaccinated each year before the flu season begins.

 Research: